vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-version/index.md

 ![Spring boot Version Info](./spring-boot-version.jpg)

 # Obtaining build information
-It can be often useful to obtain information about artifact, version, build time and other at runtime.
+It can often be useful to obtain information about artifact, version, build time and other at runtime.
 Sure, most of this information is already in your `pom.xml` file, but it can be tricky to obtain these when the application is running.

 Having such information at runtime can be useful.
-For example, imagine scenario, where you expose a REST endpoint, which can tell the clients what is your current version of the aplication, when was it built and so on.
-It can be useful because you can easily determine what version of the app is currently deployed.
-This can be especially useful on non-production environments, where the app is frequently deployed or even with continuous deployment in production.
+For example, imagine a scenario, where you expose a REST endpoint, which can tell the client what your current version of the application is, when was it built and so on.
+It can be useful because you can quickly determine what version of the app is currently deployed.
+This can be especially useful in non-production environments, where the app is frequently deployed or even with continuous deployment in production.
 In such cases, it is vital to know what build exactly is currently running when testing and submitting bug reports.
-Maybe the issue reported is already fixed in a newer version or maybe the bug still occures because the new version is implemented but not deployed yet.
+Maybe the issue reported is already fixed in a newer version or maybe the bug still occurs because the new version is implemented but not deployed yet.

 In any case, having build information can be handy and it is useful to know how to obtain it at runtime.
 In Spring Boot, it is fortunately quite easy.